ibm-cloud-docs/assistant/beta-deploy-web-chat.md

 When you participate in the early access program, IBM gives you early access to features for your evaluation.
 These features are classified as beta, which means they might be unstable, might change frequently, and might be discontinued with short notice.
 Beta features also might not provide the same level of performance or compatibility that generally available features provide and are not intended for use in a production environment.
 Beta features are supported only on the [IBM Developer Answers](https://developer.ibm.com/answers/topics/watson-assistant/){: external}.

-When you create a Web Chat integration, code is generated that calls a script written in JavaScript which instantiates a unique instance of your assistant.
+When you create a Web Chat integration, code is generated that calls a script written in JavaScript that instantiates a unique instance of your assistant.
 You can then copy and paste the HTML `<script>` element into any page or pages on your website where you want users to be able to ask your assistant for help.

 ![Plus or Premium plan only](images/plus.png) When the feature is generally available, it will be available to Plus or Premium plan users only.